IPAMS/IDSimPy/docs/usersguide/visualization.rst

         zedges=np.linspace(-0.004, 0.004, 100),
         axis_equal=False, file_type='legacy_hdf5')

-The edges of the bin grid (:py:data:`xedges`, :py:data:`zedges`) can be set directly as array as presented in the example for :py:data:`zedges`.
-If a integer value is given as argument for the edges, the full extend of the particle positions in the spatial direction is segmented into the specified number of equidistant bins.
+The edges of the bin grid (:py:data:`xedges`, :py:data:`zedges`) can be set directly as an array as presented in the example for :py:data:`zedges`.
+If an integer value is given as argument for the edges, the full extend of the particle positions in the spatial direction is segmented into the specified number of equidistant bins.

 The example yields an animation similar to